 Mirage syndrome is performed by heterozygote mutation of SAMD9 (610456) gene on the 7q21 chromosome.

-This combined pathology has been separated as a syndrome in 2016 (Narumi et al.), so it’s difficult to conclude that similar clinical case has already been observed in our country and there is the experience of managing this process (diagnosis and treatment).
+This combined pathology has been separated as a syndrome in 2016 (Narumi et al.), therefore there is lack of information on the similar clinical case in our country, Thus there is no experience of managing this process (diagnosis and treatment).

-In response to your questions a) and b) please be informed that in Georgia the treatment of the above mentioned syndrome is impossible because of lack of experience.
+Hereby in response to your questions a) and b) please be informed that in Georgia the treatment of the above mentioned syndrome is impossible because of lack of experience.

-and d):
+Question C – Is treatment of children of four years and older suffering from acute myeloid leukemia (AML) possible in Georgia?

+Question D – If yes, what kind of threatment would be administered?
+Would it be possible, in particular, to receive treatment through chemotherapy or stem cell transplantation?

-In Georgia the treatment of pediatric AML is performed based on AML-BFM-2004 chemotherapy, with all diagnostic procedures and with supportive multidisciplinary care approach as well.
-Also, stem cell transplantation is not possible in our country.
+In Georgia the treatment of pediatric AML is performed on the basis of AML-BFM-2004 chemotherapy, with the support of all diagnostic procedures and multidisciplinary care approach.Stem cell transplantation is not possible in Georgia.

-and f):
+Question E – Is treatment of children of four years and older suffering from myelodysplastic syndrome (MDS) with hypocellular and refractory cytopenia possible in Georgia?

+Question F – If yes, what kind of treatment would be administered?
+Would it be possible, in particular, to receive treatment through stem cell transplantation?

-Treatment of MDS patient is limited in Georgia for all ages. includes palliative procedures only, like blood component transfusion, antibiotics, as we are missing SCT service is main treatment option of MDS children.
+Treatment of MDS patient is limited in Georgia for all ages,because of the lack of SCT service in Georgia, which is main option of treatment of MDS children, treatment of MDS includes palliative procedures only: like blood component transfusion and antibiotics.

+Question G – Is it possible to treat children of four years and older in Georgia suffering from

+Disorders of speech development

+Hypertonia (ICD 10.90)

+Infratentorial and subcerebellar arachnoid cyst (ICD G93.0) and

+Hypoplasia in the corpus callosum (ICD Q04.0)?

+Question H – If, yes, how would the conditions as stated in g) letters a to d be treted in Georgia?

 and h)

-Treatment and follow up of developmental problems as language development, hypertonia that involve monitoring by psycho neurologists, occupational, behavioral and speech therapist is available in special early interventions center and follow up for this problems can be provided.
+Treatment and follow up of developmental problems as language development (a), hypertonia (b) that involve monitoring by psycho neurologists, occupational, behavioral and speech therapist is available in special early interventions center and follow up for this problems can be provided.

-Follow up of patients with hypoplasia of corpus collusum and arachnoid cyst can be provided by neurologists.
+Follow up of patients with hypoplasia of corpus collusum (d) and arachnoid cyst (c) can be provided by neurologists.

-a.
+Question I – Are follow-up examinations possible and what kind of follow-up examinations would be possible for

+Mirage syndrome (Ataxia-pancyptopenia Syndrome) with a mutation in the SAMD9L-gene

+Acute myeloid leukemia(AML)

+Myelodysplastic syndrome (MDS) with hypocellular and refractory cytopenia

+Disorders of speech development

+Hypertonia (ICD 10.90)

+Infratentorial and subcerebellar arachnoid cyst (iCD G93.0) and

+Hypoplasia in the corpus callosum (ICD Q04.0)?a.
 As we have already noted the treatment of above mentioned diagnosis is not possible in Georgia, so no relevant examinations and follow-up can’t be achieved.

 b.
 In Georgia the treatment of pediatric AML is performed by the all necessary procedures, without of stem cell transplantation.